HeroTransitions/Hero/README.md

 ## Introduction

 **Hero** is a library for building iOS view controller transitions.
-It provides an layer on top of the UIKit's cumbersome transition APIs.
+It provides a layer on top of the UIKit's cumbersome transition APIs.
 Making custom transitions an easy task for developers.

 ### Features
 <img src="https://cdn.rawgit.com/lkzhao/Hero/master/Resources/basic.svg"/>